 Imagine if we had millions of dollars to strengthen local media and meet the evolving information needs of New Jersey’s underserved communities.
 This investment would mean more responsive local journalism and essential community information.

-On June 1, 2017, the majority leaders of the New Jersey State Assembly and Senate introduced legislation to establish the consortium.
-By leveraging the resources, knowledge and expertise of our partners at The College of New Jersey, Montclair State University, the New Jersey Institute of Technology, Rowan University and Rutgers University, the consortium would help bolster public-interest journalism, civic information and media innovation for decades to come.
+On June 1, 2017, the majority leaders of the New Jersey State Assembly and Senate introduced legislation to establish the consortium, which would be a collaborative effort led by The College of New Jersey, Montclair State University, the New Jersey Institute of Technology, Rowan University and Rutgers University.

-The Civic Info Bill garnered the support of 15 sponsors in the legislature, and thousands of people signed petitions, attended organizing meetings, and called their local representatives urging support of the bill.
-While the bill wasn’t brought to the floor in 2017, lawmakers have committed to introducing it in 2018.
-What was once seemed like an impossible idea is now achievable, and in the process the campaign has helped create a constituency to support the future of news in New Jersey.
+The Civic Info Bill garnered the support of 15 sponsors in the legislature, and thousands of people signed petitions, attended organizing meetings, and urged their local representatives to support the bill.